Tigger’s Favorite Summer Products for Horses and Dogs

 Summer is the time of flies, ticks, fleas, heat, and keeping the horses and dogs comfortable despite it all.
 I confess that I can be lured by a good marketing ad or article, and of course a personal product recommendation from a friend carries a lot of weight.
 Sometimes it boils down to my own curiosity; I want to see how the product works.
+Here are the summer products I’ve been using this season with great success.

 For flies and other insects